tnshp/Academic_email_classification/README.md

 The Distilled BERT was used as a classifier.
 The training was done on emails generated from Larger models ( Llama3.1 70b, Llama3.1 70b_versattile, mixtral).
 This emails were generated for each of three categories and training was carried out on collab T4 GPUs(refer to [distill_bert_train.py]).

-Following a RAG system is implemented for generatiing replies. the RAG encoder used is Distill BERT base model, last 728 layers is used as encoding vector.
-Documents are also encoded using this encodeder. llama3 70b from Groq API was used a seq2seq generator after retrieval
+Following a RAG system is implemented for generatiing replies. the RAG encoder used is Distill BERT base model used for vector embeddings for Documents and query.
+Following a KNN search top 3 documents below the distance threshold are fed to generator. llama3 70b from Groq API was used a seq2seq generator after retrieval

 ## Instruction

 You will need a groq API key to run the model.
 It should stored under filename api_keys.json in format {'groq': [API_KEY]}

 download the trained weights from: [https://iitgnacin-my.sharepoint.com/:u:/g/personal/21110221_iitgn_ac_in/EbvDVsuHY9JChQqhEHmR43AB_HWQZsEVvNLV40vj3ur65w?e=ucnENo](link) and save in weights folder